Ahmad-ElHajj/scipy_proceedings/README.md

 #### Editor Deadlines

-- Apr 9: Reviewer invitations sent
+- May 2: Authors invited to submit full papers
-- Apr 23: Deadline to respond to offer to be a reviewer
+- May 16: Reviewer invitations sent
-- Apr 26: Authors invited to submit full papers
+- May 30: Deadline to respond to offer to be a reviewer
-- Jun 8: Assignment of reviewers to papers
+- Jun 15: Assignment of reviewers to papers
   - Reviewers comment on papers to authors during this period.
   - Authors also respond to review comments with improvements to papers during this period.
-- Jul 3: Initial complete review
+- Jul 10: Initial complete review
   - Reviewers continue to comment on paper improvements during this period.
   - Authors also respond to review comments with further improvements to papers during this period.
   - Editors should verify that reviews have been completed
-- Sept 23: Proceedings final sign-off by editors
+- Sept 6: Proceedings final sign-off by editors
   - The publication process begins after final sign-off.

 ## Instructions for Slides